klehmann/domino-jna/README.md

 			pickedNoteIds.add(randomNoteId);
 		}

-		//populate the collection's selected list with picked ids (only works if database with collection is accessed locally) NotesIDTable selectedList = colFromDbData.getSelectedList();
+		//populate the collection's selected list with picked ids (only works if database
+		//with collection is accessed locally where the API is running) NotesIDTable selectedList = colFromDbData.getSelectedList();
 		selectedList.clear();
 		selectedList.addNotes(pickedNoteIds);